Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Force Generation with Active Brownian Particles

 where $E_0$, $\alpha$ and $\beta $ are constants that depend on the underlying microscopic model.
 This spectrum is narrowly peaked when $\alpha/\beta\gg 1/\beta$, i.e. $\alpha\gg1$.
-Although Equation (\ref{bratanov}) captures the fluctuations of the active species, but not the background fluid, numerical results show that the energy spectrum of the background fluid -- the spectrum that enters into our framework -- is {\em also} non-monotonic \cite{slomka2015generalized}.
-Therefore, our asymptotic framework, (\ref{max_asym_force}) -- (\ref{sta_unsta_eq_eq}), derived for a general unimodal spectrum, can also be applied to those systems.
+Although Eq. (\ref{bratanov}) captures the fluctuations of the active species, but not the background fluid, numerical results show that the energy spectrum of the background fluid -- the spectrum that enters into our framework -- is {\em also} non-monotonic \cite{slomka2015generalized}.
+Therefore, our asymptotic framework, Eqs. (\ref{max_asym_force}) -- (\ref{sta_unsta_eq_eq}), derived for a general unimodal spectrum, can also be applied to those systems.
 We note that the effective viscosity of an active fluid in a plane-Couette geometry has been shown numerically \cite{slomka2016geometry} to be an oscillatory function of plate separation; this supports the oscillatory force framework reported here.
-Nevertheless, experimental or numerical measurements of Casimir forces in active turbulent systems will serve as a test-bed of our formalism.
+Furthermore, oscillatory and long-range fluctuation-induced forces have been reported in other soft matter systems, including inclusions in a shaken granular medium \cite{cattuto2006fluctuation,lietor2017casimir} (where the density field of the granular medium is also directly shown to be inhomogeneous and oscillatory, qualitatively agreeing with our fluctuating modes framework) and rotating active particles on a monolayer \cite{aragones2016elasticity}.
+Experimental or numerical measurements of Casimir forces in active systems will serve as a test-bed of our formalism, while the application of our fluctuation spectrum approach to the phenomenology of other systems are the subject of future work.